 Differences Between Wood and Aluminum Pergola Kits

 Traditional wood pergolas look natural with most types of landscaping designs.
 The style of pergola you choose will depend on your personal preference, budget, and style of home.
 For example, an aluminum pergola kit might work in a backyard alongside a contemporary style house or building.
 But did you know, not only can our wood pergolas be customized to have a similar sleek look with clean end cuts, but they can also withstand very high winds?
 And, if you decide you want to add a coat of paint or stain to your pergola, you have that choice with a wood pergola.
-Much like aluminum pergola kits, you can also customize style and color with wood pergolas, but with additional features of sturdiness and a natural beauty only achieved with natural wood.
+Much like aluminum pergola kits, you can also customize style and color with wood pergolas, but with additional features of sturdiness and natural beauty only achieved with natural wood.

 Pergola Style and Design

-Since you can add paint or stain to a wood pergola, you have flexibility to design your pergola around your space by choosing a color that matches your home and patio.
+Since you can add paint or stain to a wood pergola, you have the flexibility to design your pergola around your space by choosing a color that matches your home and patio.
 Customers who get a pergola for a deck usually stain or paint them to match the deck.
 This grey painted pergola offers the same clean look as aluminum, but with the high quality of wood.
 Our Big Kahuna freestanding cedar pergola kit shows a very sleek and contemporary look, with the natural beauty of cedar.
 Some paints can create the same look as an aluminum pergola kit, with the sturdy qualities of wood.

 Cost Comparison for Aluminum Pergolas and Wood Pergolas

 How much have you budgeted for your pergola project?
 When it comes to pricing of aluminum pergola kits, there are multiple comparisons to make for pergola kits made from these materials.
 It’s tricky to do a side-by-side comparison.